MicrosoftDocs/powerbi-docs/articles/powerbi-service-tips-and-tricks-for-power-bi-map-visualizations.md

 **5. Use specific Latitude and Longitude**

 Add latitude and longitude values to your dataset.
-This removes any ambiguity.
+This removes any ambiguity and returns results more quickly.
 Latitude and Longitude fields must be in *Decimal Number* format, which you can set in the data model.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ajTPGNpthcg" frameborder="0" allowfullscreen></iframe>